AudreyLL88/MS3__Sante/README.md

 **Navigation bar**

-* The navigation bar is completely responsive.
+* The navigation bar is completely responsive and is not made with Bootstrap as this is part of a [**Youtube tutorial by Bedimcode**](https://www.youtube.com/watch?v=Lf6zONwYeec).
 * The Navigation Bar displays the logo of the website and the options "Home", "Cocktail Recipes", "Log In" and "Register" when the user is not logged in.

 **Animated landing page**